OasisDEX/summer-rewards-redeemer/packages/lambdas/rewards/README.md

 This endpoint returns a list of pools for specified token pairs.
 First token in each token pair is the collateral token and the second one is the quote token.

+Response contains name consisting of token symbols, pool address, share of the pool in the total liquidity ( one divided by number of pools by default) and lendRatio set to 0.6 by deafult.

 Example request body:

 ```json